Find Affordable College Courses

 301 Yearly Graduations

 The 2nd most popular school in the country for general public health majors who are seeking their bachelor's degree is Rutgers University - New Brunswick.
 Roughly 50,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $12,536 per year, while in-state graduate students, on average, pay $18,180 per year.
-During the 2020-2021 academic year, 301 people received their bachelor's degree in general public health from Rutgers New Brunswick.
-About 83% of this group were women, and 67% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $13,674 per year, while in-state graduate students, on average, pay $19,824 per year.
+During the most recent year for which we have data, 301 people received their bachelor's degree in general public health from Rutgers New Brunswick.
+Around 61% of these students were from an underrepresented racial-ethnic group, and 87% were women.

 299 Yearly Graduations